gabrielguerrero/ngrx-traits/libs/ngrx-traits/traits/src/custom-traits.md

     ),
 ```

 The reducer is normal ngrx reducer code, and the params should make sense if you read the previous sections, initialState is the merge of all traits initialState, allActions is the merge of all the traits actions and same goes with allSelectors, allMutators and allConfigs.
-If you correctly typed the params of actions, selectors,mutators and the initial state, the type of this params should be auto inferred, so you won't need to type them as long as you are only using the actions, selectors etc that you created in this trait, if you need to use action, select , etc of other traits , then you will need to get types or interfaces for your trait,action, selectors etc , here is a way to do it
+If you correctly typed the params of actions, selectors,mutators and the initial state, the type of this params should be auto inferred, so you won't need to type them as long as you are only using the actions, selectors etc that you created in this trait, if you need to use action, selectEntity , etc of other traits , then you will need to get types or interfaces for your trait,action, selectors etc , here is a way to do it

 ```typescript
  const actions = ({ actionsGroupKey }: TraitActionsFactoryConfig) => ({